Fallback for images that fail to load

-• Use the ::before and ::after pseudo-elements to display an error message and the image URL.
-These elements will only be displayed if the image fails to load.
+Using the ::before and ::after pseudo-elements, we can display an error message and the image's URL.
+This way, users will know what went wrong and where the image was supposed to be.

 img {